Where do I place moth traps to get rid of moths?

 To get rid of pantry moths, where is the best location for my (pantry) moth traps?

-In trap placement, it’s important to understand that, regardless of spacing, you will not be confusing the male moths, who are following the pheromone scent that is being released.
-Rather, by strategically placing several traps, you are maximizing the net to catch these non-disease carrying pantry moths and lessening the likelihood that they will flitter into other areas of your home.
+It’s important to know that—regardless of spacing—you will not be confusing the male moths, who are following the pheromone scent that is being released.
+Rather, by strategically placing several traps, you are maximizing the net to catch these non-disease carrying moths and lessening the likelihood that they will flitter into other areas of your home.

 To get rid of clothing moths, where is the best location for my (clothing) moth traps?

-Because you want to ensure that the pheromone is free to naturally flow, do not place a trap on a clothing rod that has an overflow of garments (or in other clothing crowded locations).
-Allow space for the trap’s pheromone to circulate and thus attract the moths.
+Because you want to ensure that the pheromone is free to naturally flow, do not place a trap on a clothing rod that has an overflow of garments.
+Allow space for the trap’s pheromone to circulate and attract the moths.

-In trap placement, understanding a bit about clothing moths can be most beneficial.
+Tip: In trap placement, understanding a bit about clothing moths is beneficial.
 They thrive in dark, quiet places, shunning light and preferring to metaphorically place the "do not disturb" sign on all of your keratin-rich fabrics, (where they are greedily feasting and laying their eggs).
 Thus, place your traps in darker, quieter, low-traffic locations.

-If there is constant airflow, the pheromones in our premium traps, trusted by The Smithsonian Institution, national pest management companies and more than 100,000 households, can permeate up to 100 feet.
+If there is constant airflow, the pheromones in our premium traps can permeate up to 100 feet.
 Be mindful, though, that clothing moths prefer still locations.
 Do not place a fan directly by the trap.

 What if my traps aren’t catching any moths?